 Supporting Community and Fixing Food System

 Supporting your local farmers can go a long way.
 Farmers are facing a difficult competitive marketplace today because large farms dominate the industry making it hard for smaller farms to survive.
 In 1980, farmers would make 37 cents for every dollar and today they make only 15 cents.
 Local farms have biodiversity and grow several crops on the farm.
 This helps produce be resistant to disease.
-Meanwhile, large farms practice monoculture making the farms highly susceptible to diseases, so produce must be treated with chemicals to prevent this.
+Meanwhile, large farms practice monoculture making the farms highly susceptible to diseases, so products must be treated with chemicals to prevent this.
 Corporate executives dictate the food system on what we eat, grow, and more.
-In order to fix the food system there must be action at the federal, state, and local levels (Hyman).
+In order to fix the food system, there must be an action at the federal, state, and local levels (Hyman).

-Shopping locally is one way consumers can vote with their wallets to support their local farmers and help make meaningful change.
+Shopping locally is one-way consumers can vote with their wallets to support their local farmers and help make meaningful change.

 We want to make sure we are getting the most for our money.
-Local produce tends to be more nutrient dense and fresh than grocery store produce.
+Local produce tends to be more nutrient-dense and fresh than grocery store produce.
 Some produce does not travel as well and loses its nutritional value.

 Seasonal products can be easily bought at the farmer’s market and are much more flavorful than out of season products.

 Local farms typically grow organically.
 This eliminates any genetically modified organisms (GMOs) that are highly debated in the nutrition field if GMOs are safe or not (Hyman).

 Lastly, a study found a negative relationship between eating locally with diabetes and obesity.
 “Dr. Matthew J. Salois estimated that for every $100 increase in spending per capita on locally-sourced fruits and vegetables, you can expect to see a decrease of 1.1 percent of the area's obesity rate and a decrease of 1.3 percent in the area's diabetes rate,” from HuffPost.
 (3)(4).